CraigStuntz/CraigStuntz.github.io/drafts/2023-06-24-envelope-generator.markdown

 I would explain it:

 First, this circuit produces a _specific type of loop._ Namely, it loops whenever the envelope output goes to zero.
-This is not an LFO-style of loop which will always happen on a certain timeframe.
+This is not the sort of loop which you would get if you connected an LFO to the gate input of the EG, which would always happen on a certain timeframe regardless of where the envelope is in its cycle.
+The EG's loop circuit always happens after the release.
 Given that requirement, then we just need a circuit which will make the input go high whenever the output goes low.
 That sounds like a Schmitt trigger inverter, something which you'll be familiar with if you've previously build the mki x es.EDU VCO, and the circuit shown is